luismsgomes/qtlm/doc/ReadMe.md

        2015-02-02a |  9.56 |  4.69 | some reordering rules for noun phrases
     ------------------------------------------------------------------------

-Columns `en2pt` and `pt2en` show the average BLEU scores for the respective translation directions.
+Columns `en2pt` and `pt2en` show the average BLEU scores over all configured evalsets for both translation directions.
 Snapshots marked with an asterisk (`*`) exist both locally and on the server.
 Unmarked snapshots exist only on the server.